gm/cops-netlify/src/pages/20200413_0-segment-zendesk/index.md

 <!-- end -->

 ---
-An integration with [Segment](https://www.segment.com/) involves throwing a couple of snippets of Javascript into your Zendesk Guide template, and the configuring a destinations where Segment will ship the data for analysis or automation.
+An integration with [Segment](https://www.segment.com/) involves throwing a couple of snippets of Javascript into your Zendesk Guide template, and then configuring destinations where Segment will ship the data for analysis or automation.
+For now, I'll focus on the integration.
 It's straight forward, but let's take it step by step.

 ##Step 1 - Obtain Segment Snippet
 If you haven't, [create a Segment account](https://app.segment.com/signup/).
 You'll be guided through the process of creating a workspace, and subsequently a project.
 Once you have a project, you can either follow the tutorial to "Install the Segment snippet on your website", or create a new source—a Javascript website, in this case.